ietf/tao/Tao.md

 Starting in spring 2005, the ISOC became home base for the IETF's directly employed administrative staff.
 This is described in more detail in [BCP101], "Structure of the IETF Administrative Support Activity (IASA)".
 The staff included only an Administrative Director (IAD) who worked full-time overseeing IETF meeting planning, operational aspects of support services (the secretariat, IANA (the Internet Assigned Numbers Authority), and the RFC Editor, which are described later in this section), and the budget.
 The IAD led the IETF Administrative Support Activity (IASA), which took care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).

-Recently, based on discussions within the IASA2 working group, the IETF LLC has been created as a disregarded entity of the Internet Society (i.e., it is treated as a branch or division for tax purposes).
+Recently, based on discussions within the IASA2 working group, the IETF LLC has been created as a disregarded entity of the Internet Society (i.e., it is treated as a branch or division for tax purposes) [https://www.ietf.org/llc/].
 It has no role in the oversight or steering of the standards process as currently conducted by the IESG and IAB, the appeal chain, the confirming bodies for existing IETF and IAB appointments, the IRTF, or ISOC's memberships in other organizations.
 The responsibilities of the IETF LLC include:

     - Supporting the ongoing operations of the IETF, including meetings and non-meeting activities,
     - Managing the IETF's finances and budget,